While this combination is not traditional, these Turkey Lasagna Rolls with Creamy Milk Sauce come bathed in a rich and abundant milk-based sauce

 The holidays are here!
-We’re sharing this nontraditional dish that is made with an ingredient that is part of our celebrations, and inspired by another one that is starting to appear more and more frequently at our festivities.
-We thank Strong with Milk for sponsoring this recipe, although the opinions and words are mine.
+We’re sharing this nontraditional dish that is made with an ingredient that is part of our celebrations and inspired by another one that is starting to appear more and more frequently at our festivities.

 For reasons unknown to me, I am increasingly seeing lasagna served at holiday parties.
 I suppose it’s because, at the end of the day, lasagna is really just another type of casserole.
 What do you think?

-While this combination is not traditional, these lasagna rolls come bathed in a rich and abundant milk-based sauce, which is something that we Dominicans definitely like.
-Milk is part of our culture, and a key ingredient in many of our favorite dishes (and our beloved smoothies).
+This is the kind of dish that we Dominicans definitely like.
+Milk is part of our culture and a key ingredient in many of our favorite dishes (and our beloved smoothies).

 Let me remind you that milk has nine essential nutrients, including high-quality protein, calcium, vitamins A, D; plus potassium, phosphorus, Milk does not contain added sugars, and is fresh and economical.